-- Remove all loose items from the motorcycle. - Check that the fuel cock (if equipped) is in the "OFF" position and that there are no fuel leaks. - Point the front wheel straight ahead on the trailer or in the truck bed, and choke it in a rail to prevent movement. - Shift the transmission in gear (for models with a manual transmission). - Secure the motorcycle with tie-downs or suitable straps that are attached to solid parts of the motorcycle, such as the frame or upper front fork triple clamp (and not, for example, to rubber-mounted handlebars or turn signals, or parts that could break).
-Choose the location for the straps carefully so the straps will not rub against painted surfaces during transport.
+- Point the front wheel straight ahead on the trailer or in the truck bed, and choke it in a rail to prevent movement. - Shift the transmission in gear (for models with a manual transmission). - Secure the motorcycle with tie-downs or suitable straps that are attached to solid parts of the motorcycle, such as the frame or upper front fork triple clamp (and not, for example, to rubber-mounted handlebars or turn signals, or parts that could break).
+Choose the location for the straps carefully so the straps will not rub against painted surfaces during transport. - The suspension should be compressed somewhat by the tie-downs, if possible, so that the motorcycle will not bounce excessively during transport.